 Next, how you respond to that first cause determines how your brain processes it.

-When you paint everything as dark, and accept your first reaction of sadness or hopelessness as 'your final answer', it reinforces that you feel down.
-Feeling depressed fuels more depressed feelings.
+When you paint everything as dark, and accept your first reaction of sadness or hopelessness as 'your final answer', it reinforces that feeling.
+Feeling down fuels more depressed feelings.

-Finally, your depressive responses become a habit, much like an addiction, once the neural pathways are fixed.
+Finally, your critical, sad, dark responses become a habit, much like an addiction, once the neural pathways are fixed.
 An outside cause, or trigger, is no longer needed to elicit the "I feel depressed" response.
 You may even feel down at happy events.
 When you ask yourself, "Why am I depressed?", you may have no obvious explanation.
-Feeling depressed fuels more depressed feelings.
+Feeling down in the dumps fuels more depressed feelings.

 Answering the "Why am I depressed?" question may take some detective work.
-Knowing whether your cause is physical or because of negative mindset patterns that created undesirable changes in your brain may not be easy to discern.
+Knowing whether the cause of your sadness and lethargy is physical or because of negative mindset patterns and troublesome emotions that create undesirable changes in your brain may not be easy to discern.
 Other times, you can trace back to an injury or toxic exposure of some kind.

-Truth is, just about everyone has emotional dips at times.
-Feeling down for an extended period of time after a serious upset or loss is normal and to be expected.
+Just about everyone has emotional dips at times.
+Feeling blue for an extended period of time after a serious upset or loss is normal and to be expected.
 It does not always mean you have a medical problem.
 When this emotional response short-circuits and goes on 'too long', it may be time to find a way out of the black hole and seek help.